skranz/xsynthdid/README.md

 This package has the function `adjust.outcome.for.x` that can be used to adjust the outcome for exogenous time-varying covariates.
 For more background see my vignette [Synthetic Difference-in-Differences with Time-Varying Covariates (2021)](https://github.com/skranz/xsynthdid/blob/main/paper/synthdid_with_covariates.pdf).

+If you use the package for research, you could cite the vignette as:

+Kranz, Sebastian (2021), "Synthetic Difference-in-Differences with Time-Varying Covariates", mimeo

 ### Installation

 You can install the package from my [r-universe repository](https://skranz.r-universe.dev/ui#builds) by using the following code: